mariomateusg/ecommerce-chatbot/README.md

 For the analysis of the requests, the NLP library developed in Go was used, which through a knowledge base allows semantic analysis and generate responses to requests.
 The documentation of this library can be found at this [link](https://github.com/james-bowman/nlp)

+The chatbot API source code can be found [here](https://github.com/mariomateusg/ecommerce-chatbot)